christophergandrud/DataCombine/README.md

 - `FillIn`: a function for filling in missing values of a variable from one data frame with the values from another variable.

-- `MoveFront`: a simple function for moving a variable to the front of a data frame.
-This can be useful if you have a data frame with many variables and just want to move one variable to the front.
+- `MoveFront`: moves variables to the front of a data frame.
+This can be useful if you have a data frame with many variables and want to move a variable or variables to the front.

 - `DropNA`: a function that drops rows from a data frame when they have missing (NA) values on a given variable(s).